-Florida’s large Cuban influence has popularized café Cubano—an espresso shot which is sweetened with sugar as it’s brewed.
-Fittingly, Cuban-inspired Cigar City Brewing in Tampa brews just that with their popular Cubano-style Espresso—loaded with hints of espresso, chocolate and caramel.
+Florida’s large Cuban influence has popularized Café Cubano—an espresso shot which is sweetened with sugar as it’s brewed.
+Fittingly, the Cuban-inspired brewery brews just that with their popular Cubano-style Espresso—loaded with hints of espresso, chocolate and caramel.

 Cigar City felt it important to partner with, and support a local business, and Mazzaro’s Italian Market owner Kurt Cuccaro was only too happy to invite the brewers in for a cupping session to create the perfect blend for this beer.
 Cuccaro notes that it took about 10 different attempts to formulate the right blend that features four different beans including Brazilian and Colombian.

 Cubano-style Espresso is made in small batches of only 15 barrels at a time, with the espresso beans, nibs, and Madagascar vanilla beans cold-extracted concurrently by Brewmaster Wayne Wambles to smooth out the bitterness.
 Just don’t look for any lactose in this beer.
 They save that for their even rarer Café con Leche.
 Harder to find still is Zhukov’s Final Push, an imperial stout augmented with Kopi Luwak coffee, made from the infamous beans that have passed through a civet’s digestive system.

 Espresso Amber | Peak Organic Brewing | Portland, ME